farm-fe/farm/README.md

 ## Features

-- ⚡ **Super Fast**: Written in Rust, start a React / Vue (incoming) project in milliseconds, perform an HMR update within 10ms for most situations.
+- ⚡ **Super Fast**: Written in Rust, start a React / Vue project in milliseconds, perform an HMR update within 10ms for most situations.
 - 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, achieve anything you want by creating a plugin.
 Supports both Rust and JavaScript plugins.
 - ⚙️ **Powerful**: Compiles JS/TS/JSX/TSX, CSS, HTML, and static assets out of the box.
 - ⏱️ **Lazy Compilation**: Dynamically imported resources are compiled only when requested.